Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 HTTP lives in the application layer and is thus is layered over TCP, which lives at the transport layer.
 HTTP *uses* TCP to transport its message data.
 IP and Ports fall below these at the Network layer and Data Link layer.

+Proxies are intermediaries or middlemen between clients and servers.
+Proxies work to secure data on the client side by filtering blocked content and on the server side to prevent malicious requests.
+For example, on the client side, a proxy might be set up in a school to only allow access to educational websites.

 ## We Do